 - ¼ teaspoon pepper

-- 1 teaspoon lemon zest
+- 1 teaspoon lemon zest (sub with lime)

-- 2 tablespoons lemon juice from 1 lemon
+- 2 tablespoons lemon juice (sub with lime)

 Instructions

-- Garnish: Serve with lemon wedges and fresh parsley or cilantro for garnish.
+- Garnish: Serve with lemon wedges.

 Madison Pearce says